rspamd/rspamd.com/doc/modules/spamtrap.md

 ---
 # Spamtrap module

-With the spamtrap module you can catch spam trapped emails or even a catch-all domain.
-It is intended for learning bayes spam and, if you run your own fuzzy storage, for learning a fuzzy flag with a fuzzy weight.
-You can also add a score for this symbol in the metrics, if you only want to tag such emails.
-You can use this later in other modules like force_actions or metadata_exporter.
-Examples will be given below.
+The spamtrap module enables you to catch trapped spam emails, and even those from a catch-all domain.
+Its main purpose is to facilitate learning bayes spam, and if you operate your own fuzzy storage, to learn a fuzzy flag with a fuzzy weight.
+If you only wish to tag these emails, you may add a score for this symbol in the metrics.
+Later on, you can use this information in other modules, such as force_actions or metadata_exporter.
+Some examples are provided below.

 ## Spamtrap setup

-The spamtrap plugin may either use a map containing regular expressions that represent email addresses or domains, or Redis, where addresses are stored as keys and values can be anything.
-You can use one or the other method.
-By setting a map parameter, Redis is automatically turned off.
+The spamtrap plugin can utilise either a map comprising regular expressions representing email addresses or domains, or Redis, where addresses are stored as keys with values that can take any form.
+You may opt to use either method.
+When specifying a map parameter, Redis is automatically disabled.

 To use Redis - [see here]({{ site.baseurl }}/doc/configuration/redis.html) for information about configuring Redis.